Cleaning and Preservation of Coins - A Complete Guide

 The Copper Coin Before Immersing Into Hydrogen Peroxide

-Copper Coin Before Cleaning
+Copper Coin Before Cleaning in Hydrogen Peroxide

 The process begins immediately and is evidenced by appearance of many tiny oxygen bubbles - catalytic decomposition of the hydrogen peroxide itself, which is caused by the metal, metal tarnish compounds and dirt.

-Immersion in Hydrogen Peroxide
+Coin Immersion into Hydrogen Peroxide Bath

 These bubbles easily loosen the dirt, and their immediate effect on dirt visually manifests itself by large and small particles peeling off and flaking off the coin's surface.